PDC-support/benchmarks-procurement/benchmarks/Synthetic/README.md

 operations, the benchmark software must be obtained from http://www.netlib.org/benchmark/hpl/ and must not be modified.
 The vendor is free to supply the required linear algebra and MPI libraries.
-The used parameter file, hpl.dat, has to be included in the response, alternatively, e.g. in the case of performance projections, a suggested parameter file should be included and the vendor is obliged to run the HPL benchmark at the time of delivery to demonstrate that the system meets or exceeds the claimed performance.
+The used parameter file, hpl.dat, must be included in the response, alternatively, e.g. in the case of performance projections, a suggested parameter file must be included and the vendor is obliged to run the HPL benchmark at the time of delivery to demonstrate that the system meets or exceeds the claimed performance.